Detmerode Church and Parish Centre

-The Social Insurance Institution, also referred as National Pensions Institute, was founded by the Finnish government and started to operate in 1937.
-A decade later, in 1948, an architectural competition was held to design its headquarters on a site the size of an entire city block along Mannerheimintie street, facing the Töölönlahti Bay shoreline park.
-Aino and Alvar Aalto won the competition with their entry “Forum redivivum”.
+The Social Insurance Institution was founded by the Finnish government and started to operate in 1937.
+A decade later, in 1948, an architectural competition was held to design its headquarters, National Pensions Institute on a site the size of an entire city block along Mannerheimintie street, facing the Töölönlahti Bay shoreline park.
+Aino Marsio-Aalto and Alvar Aalto won the competition with their entry “Forum redivivum”.
 The scheme comprised, in addition to the main building, a fourteen-storey rental office tower and a concert hall with seating for 1,900 and a large restaurant.
 Pedestrians were separated from cars and heavy traffic onto different levels, laying out a series of large and small promenade decks, planted areas and Venetian staircases between the four or five large buildings called for in the plan.

-Aalto was commissioned to develop this extensive plan further, and he worked on it until 1952, when problems with the site led to the decision to build on another site altogether, a much smaller, triangular site in further north in the Taka-Töölö district.
+The Aaltos were commissioned to develop this extensive plan further.
+After Aino Marsio-Aaltos death in 1949, Alvar Aalto continued to work on it until 1952, when problems with the site led to the decision to build on another site altogether, a much smaller, triangular site in further north in the Taka-Töölö district.
 None of the commercial and cultural buildings included in the initial plan as an investment for the pension funds capital could be fitted in, only the offices.

 In order to avoid the oppressive feeling of a large office building in a crowded urban setting, Aalto differentiated the workplaces for over 800 employees into a ramified organism spread out in several seemingly individual building volumes with excellent internal communications both above and below ground.
 The complex forms an irregular U shape surrounding a raised, planted courtyard sheltered from traffic noise and exhaust gases and with a view of an adjacent park; the height of the building volumes is stepped down towards the park.